Lists

 Doris Blackburn: married to Maurice Blackburn and fellow Labor party member, she was upset at his treatment by the Labor party, so following his death she stood as an Independent candidate for Maurice's old seat of Bourke at the 1946 election, which she won and held until 1949.

-John Bowler: a former Labor Minister who has represented the district of Murchison-Eyre in WA since 2001.
-He became embroiled in controversry when the Corruption and Crime Commission alleged he leaked confidential information relating to Fortescue Metals Group to Julian Grill and Brian Burke.
-Despite calls from then Premier Alan Carpenter for his resignation, Bowler remained in Parliament as an independent and won the seat of Kalgoorlie as an independent at the 2008 state election.
+John Bowler: a former Labor Minister who first won a seat in the WA upper house in 2001, serving until 2013.
+He became embroiled in controversy when the Corruption and Crime Commission alleged he leaked confidential information relating to Fortescue Metals Group to Julian Grill and Brian Burke.
+Despite calls from then Premier Alan Carpenter for his resignation, Bowler remained in Parliament as an independent and won the lower house seat of Kalgoorlie as an independent at the 2008 state election.
+He later became mayor of Kalgoorlie.

-Ralph Clark: a Labor member in the SA lower house from 1993 - 2002 representing the electorate of Ross Smith.
-He was diposed by factional infighting and then stood as independent in 2003 but fell just short.
+Ralph Clark: a Labor member in the SA lower house from 1993 until 2002 representing the electorate of Ross Smith.
+He was deposed by factional infighting and then stood as independent in 2003 but fell just short.
 In 2006 he stood for the SA upper house but only achieved 0.1% of the vote.

-Phil Cleary: a former VFA player and coach, he was elected as an independent to the lower house at the 1992 Wills by-election, becoming the only non-Labor member to have ever held the seat.
+Phil Cleary: a former VFA player and coach, who was elected as an independent to the lower house at the 1992 Wills by-election after Bob Hawke quit Parliament, becoming the only non-Labor member to have ever held the seat.
 The election however was deemed void as he was still employed by the Crown and the constitution forbids people, employed by the Crown, from standing for election.
-He is described as socialist left.

-Liz Cunningham: has represented the electorate of Gladstone in Queensland as an independent since 1995.
+Liz Cunningham: represented the electorate of Gladstone in Queensland as an independent from 1995.
 Along with Peter Wellington, she briefly held the balance in power following the 1998 Queensland state election, but her political influence declined when Peter Beattie formed an ALP government.

 Paul Filing: a former Canberra flat mate of John Howard, in 1990 he was elected to the House of Representatives as the Liberal member for Moore.
 In 1995 he lost Liberal endorsement so he resigned from the party and stood as an independent, holding the seat at the 1996 election.
 In 1998 he was defeated and left politics.